wilbo/jekyll-gulp-awesome/README.md

 Normalizer and [skeleton](http://getskeleton.com/) css is in there, but if you more a bootstrappy person, feel free te delete it.

-there are two main gulp tasks:
-- 'gulp --dev' for developing.
-- 'gulp deploy' for deploying.
-(Be sure to make a repo for that)

 do this if you feel like coding: